 This hammer drill is compact for Hilti’s lineup, but it’s larger and heavier than some of the other premium compact models on the market.
 Bare, it weighs 3.06 pounds and with a 2.5Ah battery, it’s 4.31 pounds.
 As for the size, it measures 7.5 inches from tip to tail.

 For those times when the SF 6H-22 is too large, this model gives you a better shot at getting into tighter spaces.

 As we’ve come to expect from Hilti, the textured rubber overmold grip has a nice contour and fits well in my medium size hand.
 Plus, the addition of larger rubber grooves helps channel away sweat.

 Active Torque Control

 Hilti equipped hammer drill with their Active Torque Control (ATC) technology.
 This helps to prevent the tool body from uncontrolled spinning if the drill bit binds up.
-The drill will automatically shut off if it The LED work light in the base provides a clear view of your work area.
+The drill will automatically shut off if it senses a bind-up.

 The Benefits Of Nuron Technology

 From there, we need to take a closer look at Nuron’s specific benefits.
 With the updated battery design, we expect longer runtime, especially when you need to keep the drill under a heavier load for longer periods of time.
 Part of it is the 21700 cell selection, part of it is the cooling technology inside, and part is the resistance reduction of the electrical connections.
 All of that works together to power the drill more efficiently than before.

 For those of you managing an entire tool crib, the batteries’ ability to automatically store and transmit data about the tool and battery is a huge help to making your management duties more efficient.
 Even if You’re using multiple tools with one battery, it stores the data and transmits it via the charger when you put it on.